RaisingAwesome/Ghost-Catcher-Cam/README.md

       The alsa_output was found with ffmpeg -sources pulse

 This approach is used by the ghostcv2.py program.
++ Backlight
-+     If you ever need a time you want to kill the backlight to save battery, you can do this:
+      If you ever need a time you want to kill the backlight to save battery, you can do this:

       sudo sh -c 'echo "0" > /sys/class/backlight/soc\:backlight/brightness'

++ crontab and audio
-+     To get audio to play from the command line from a program running from crontab, you have to prefix the command line with XDG_RUNTIME_DIR=/run/user/1000.
+      To get audio to play from the command line from a program running from crontab, you have to prefix the command line with XDG_RUNTIME_DIR=/run/user/1000.
       For example, XDG_RUNTIME_DIR=/run/user/1000 espeak hello